Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Overview of Video Analytics

-\item \textit{Pre-processing}: We define all operations between video decoding and subsequent image processing procedures as pre-processing operations, including image resizing, cropping, denoising \cite{EADV}, super-resolution \cite{EADV}, enhancement \cite{elasticedge}, etc. In general, these operations aim to improve the quality of an image and can therefore benefit the following procedures.
-For instance, an image captured by a drone camera at night can be enhanced by brightness augmentation and motion blur restoration for further process.
-Another way is to directly remove those frames with high distortions, as done in \cite{AQuA}, considering that they are not likely to bring satisfactory analytics quality.
-As reported by \cite{SMOL}, pre-processing processes can be a bottleneck in many VA systems on modern hardware.
+\item \textit{Pre-processing}: After decoding, videos are pre-processed before being subject to further analytics.
+The pre-processing operations include image resizing \cite{EdgeVision}, cropping \cite{DeepStream2}, super-resolution \cite{EADV}, denoising \cite{elasticedge,EADV,imgpreprocessing}, deblurring \cite{imgpreprocessing}, dehazing \cite{dehaze}, and deraining \cite{imgpreprocessing}.
+In general, these operations aim to improve the view quality and can therefore benefit the subsequent procedures.
+In real-world applications, a video may contain multiple sources of noise.
+For instance, traffic videos captured at night may suffer from poor illumination and motion blur.
+OpenCV \cite{opencv}, a well-known library in image and video analysis, implements a wide range of pre-processing algorithms for image denoising, resizing, rotating, padding, normalization, color space conversions, morphological operations, background subtraction for video motion detection, etc. In addition to conventional image processing techniques, generative adversarial networks (GANs) have been utilized in image enhancement \cite{Turbo}.
+Another way is to directly remove those frames with high distortions, because such frames are not likely to contribute to downstream tasks \cite{AQuA}.
+As reported in \cite{SMOL}, pre-processing can be a bottleneck in many VA systems on modern hardware.
+Turbo \cite{Turbo} optimizes this process by employing a hierarchical model to selectively enhance incoming frames at different levels based on latency and resource budget.
+CV-CUDA \cite{CV-CUDA}, a recent library still under development, tries to leverage GPUs to accelerate pre-processing operations.

-\item \textit{Object Classification}: Generally, classification maps an object into one of a finite set of classes.
-Traditionally, this is done by comparing the measured features of a new object with those of known objects and determining whether the new object belongs to a particular category of objects \cite{picsys}.
-With the success of DL techniques, convolutional neural network (CNN)-based classifiers (e.g., ResNet \cite{ResNet}, MobileNet \cite{MobileNets}, etc.) are often utilized to predict the class of target objects.
+\item \textit{Object Classification}: Object classification, also known as object recognition or object identification, maps an object into one of a finite set of classes.
+Early object classification is primarily based on handcrafted features and shallow machine learning (ML) models.
+Methods such as Scale-Invariant Feature Transform (SIFT) and Histogram of Oriented Gradients (HOG) are used to extract features from images, which are then fed into classifiers like Support Vector Machines (SVM) or k-Nearest Neighbors (k-NN) \cite{classification_HOG,classification_SIFT}.
+These methods, while effective for certain tasks, often struggle with variations in lighting, pose, and scale.
+With the advent of DL, the paradigm shifted towards end-to-end learning.
+Convolutional neural network (CNN)-based classifiers, such as ResNet \cite{ResNet} and MobileNet \cite{MobileNets}, have become dominating approaches, leveraging large labeled datasets to predict the class of target objects with remarkable accuracy, surpassing traditional ML-based approaches.